 Sumner is best known as co-creator of Def Comedy Jam.
-Over his long career, he has pushed Black stand-up comedy the forefront of American entertainment.
-Working alongside Russell Simmons and Stan Lathan, Sumner ushered some of the most well-known comedians into the spotlight, by offering them a new, vibrant and innovative platform on a network that provided them with an opportunity to “bring their nightclub act to television.”
-Presently, Sumner is hitting comedy gold again with his genre blending series Laff Mobb’s Laff Tracks.
+Over his long career, he has pushed Black stand-up comedy to the forefront of American entertainment.
+Working alongside Russell Simmons and Stan Lathan, Sumner ushered some of the most well-known comedians into the spotlight by offering them a new, vibrant and innovative platform on a network that provided them with an opportunity to “bring their nightclub act to television.”
+Presently, Sumner is hitting comedy gold again with his genre-blending series Laff Mobb’s Laff Tracks.

 The idea for Laff Mobb’s Laff Tracks started quite haphazardly according to Sumner.
 A couple of his assistants discovered some audio he had laying around the office and decided to act out the content.
 They then uploaded the video to YouTube where it received over 70, 80 million views.
 Sumner and his assistants not anticipating such a response called the happenstance “magical” and followed up with several more re-creations that produced similar viewing results.
-Eventually, several networks approached Sumner and after consideration Laff Mobb’s Laff Tracks landed a home with the “still fledging” network, TruTV.
-Sumner with a seasoned confidence, is sure of what he brings to the table and understands this collaboration, as mutually exclusive.
-TruTV provides the platform and he and his team develop/produce the content and build the audience, “bringing more eyeballs” to the channel.
+Eventually, several networks approached Sumner and after consideration, Laff Mobb’s Laff Tracks landed a home with the “still fledging” network, TruTV.
+Sumner with seasoned confidence is sure of what he brings to the table and understands this collaboration, as mutually exclusive.
+TruTV provides the platform and he and his team develop and produce the content and build the audience, “bringing more eyeballs” to the channel.

 When it comes to recruiting comedians for Laff Tracks, Sumner relies on his gift of “having his finger on the pulse, talent, and flavor of what’s next.”
-Thus, the allure of the show, not only lies in its unexpected start/humble beginning, and ability to brilliantly blend comedic formats, but its selection in super talented stars on the rise.
-Sumner explains “the beauty of Laff Mobb’s Laff Tracks is that it gives the comedian an opportunity to really perfect their stand-up and tell a story.”
+Thus, the allure of the show, not only lies in its unexpected start, and its ability to brilliantly blend comedic formats, but its selection of super-talented stars on the rise.
+Sumner explains: “The beauty of Laff Mobb’s Laff Tracks is that it gives the comedian an opportunity to really perfect their stand-up and tell a story.”
 Introducing comedians like Mark Viera, Meshelle, and Tyree Elaine to the platform that is television, Sumner’s formula for success is unparalleled.

-While Sumner might summarize and credit his success to “knowing and staying in his lane” it appears that he is traveling on at least a six-lane expressway.
+While Sumner might summarize and credit his success to “knowing and staying in his lane” it appears that he is traveling on a six-lane expressway.
 In addition to spearheading a show, Sumner runs the American Black Film Festival’s (ABFF) annual Comedy Wings competition and currently serves as Comedy Curator at the historic Apollo Theatre in Harlem, NY.
-In addition to preparing for a second season of Laff Mobb’s Laff Tracks Sumner the entertainment veteran is also working on a documentary about his life and career.
-Tracing his roots as a radio DJ at Seton Hall University to becoming one of the premiere producers of comedy.
+In addition to preparing for the second season of Laff Mobb’s Laff Tracks the entertainment veteran is also working on a documentary about his life and career where he traces his roots as a radio DJ at Seton Hall University to becoming one of the premier producers of comedy.